felixhagspiel/customInputs/README.md

         }
     }

 Now we start with the actual styling.
 Lets begin with the checkbox.
-By using the pseudo-classes `:selected` and `:not(:selected)` we can change our label-styling depending on the checked-state of our hidden input-element (it's `:selected`-state is still changed by clicking on our label).
-As we have to differ between `[type="checkbox"]` and `[type="radio"]` we put it in a separate block outside of our base code:
+By using the pseudoclasses `:selected` and `:not(:selected)` we can change our label styling depending on the checked state of our hidden input element (it's `:selected` state is still changed by clicking on our label).
+As we have to differ between `[type="checkbox"]` and `[type="radio"]` we put them in separate blocks outside of our base code:

     // styling for checkbox for both states .fh-checkbox > [type="checkbox"] + label:before {